General Georges Joseph Dufour

 Arc de Triomphe: DUFOUR on the north pillar

-Spending many years in the army, Georges-Joseph Dufour enlisted as a soldier in the Nivernois Infantry regiment in 1776 at age eighteen.
-After serving for nine years, he obtained permission to leave the army in 1785 and he then took a job serving in the Bureau of the Marine at Rochefort.
-With the arrival of the Revolution in 1789, Dufour returned to the army as a lieutenant in the 1st Company of National Chasseurs of Rochefort.
+The son of a surgeon, Georges Joseph Dufour enlisted as a soldier in the Nivernais Infantry regiment in 1776 at age eighteen.
+After serving for nine years, he obtained permission to leave the army in 1785 and he then took a job serving in the Bureau of the Navy at Rochefort.
+With the onset of the French Revolution in 1789, Dufour returned to the army as a lieutenant in the 1st Company of National Chasseurs of Rochefort.
 Before long he was selected to serve as capitaine and then major in the same National Guard unit.

 In January of 1796 Dufour was named commander at Lunéville and the following month he was given command of the 6th military division.
 That July Dufour was exchanged with Austrian General Provera, thereby allowing him to return to a more active command, and therefore in August he rejoined the Army of the Rhine and Moselle.
 In October of 1796 he took command of the 3rd Division, and then he served at the defense of Huningue at the end of the year.
 When General Abbatucci was mortally wounded during the siege, Dufour took over command of the defense.
 He finally surrendered the city in February of 1797 but obtained favorable negotiations and marched out with his troops, retaining command of his division.
 Two months later Dufour assumed command of the right wing of the Army of the Rhine and served at the crossing of the Rhine at Kehl.
-The next year he was appointed commander of the 14th military division at Caen.
-In 1799 Dufour was employed in the Army of Mainz and then the Army of the Danube.
+In 1798 he was appointed commander of the 14th military division at Caen and in 1799 he was employed in the Army of Mainz and then the Army of the Danube.
 During that time, Dufour defended Mainz from the Austrians led by Archduke Charles and then in September he was employed in Holland.

 In the year 1800 Dufour took command of the 11th military division, the first of many administrative positions he would fill.
 In 1802 he was named commander at Brest and then later commander of the 21st military division at Bourges.
 Two years later Dufour was recognized and honored as a Commander of the Legion of Honor.
 In 1807 he was sent to Belgium to command the 1st Division and later the 12th military division.